jaxernst/pledger-board/README.md

 The game allows users to make commitments to themselves, follow through with their commitments, and earn reputation for their high achiement.

-The goal of the game is to earn Reputation, an in game metric for evaluating achievement.
+Reputation is the in game metric for evaluating achievement.
 Reputation is earned from other users rating your commitments and attesting to you completing your commitments.

 # How the game works